Maintaining Router Bits

-3. Begin honing with the fine file, as shown at left.
+3. Begin honing with the fine file, as shown below.
 Count the sharpening strokes or alternate the cutting edges every few strokes to assure that they're honed equally.
 It's better to do too little honing than too much.
 You might be surprised by how quickly a diamond file cuts even carbide.

 4. Finish off with the super-fine file.
 Again, apply an equal number of strokes to each of the bit's flat faces and use only moderate pressure.

 Lubricate the pilot bearing with light oil, as shown below, and replace it.
 Also wipe the bit with oil to guard against rust that can pit polished surfaces.

 Time to Seek a Pro?

 Is it time to seek professional help?
 You can hone a router bit five or six times, but eventually it needs professional grinding.
 The following tests will tell you if that time has come.

 - Inspect the bit in good light.
 Look for nicks or blunt spots on the cutting edge.

 - Hold a fingernail against the cutting edge and gently rotate the bit.
 It should shave the nail with very little effort.